Month: March 2023

 I am not in the right tax bracket to be a serious watch person — incidentally, this seems like a good time to plug my Patreon — but this is a good explanation of why precision for precision’s sake is not very interesting in a wholly computerized era.
 Improving the accuracy of a mechanical watch requires precise craft which is as artful as it is obsessive.
 This is subjective, but the story behind Network Time Protocol is not as compelling.
 This is not a money thing, either: while mechanical watches are often a signifier of wealth, it is hard to imagine the timekeeping apps on an Apple Watch being more interesting than the springs and gears of a mechanical movement regardless of its price.

-The watch is just one product categories in which mechanical versions, once dominant, are now a niche.
+The watch is just one product category in which mechanical versions, once dominant, are now a niche.
 Everything is a computer; the Andresseen Doctrine has comfortably won.
 But that does not mean we must cede the emotionally powerful qualities of these objects to cold, raw efficiency.
 Digital does not necessarily mean boring.
 Apparently, younger people are discovering the joy of older cameras, saying they have “a layer of personality” not present in phone cameras.
 A smartphone is more like an appliance; a point-and-shoot is a tool for creativity.

 This is not a veneer.
 It is a more important quality than it seems.
 For all we focus on products’ utility, I wish there was as much consideration given to how they feel — to the emotional connection they create.
 I, for one, do not want to live in a world dominated by appliances.
 I want to love the things I use, and I am sure I am not alone.
 Do not get me wrong: I appreciate so many of these things; they are brilliant in ways I can barely comprehend.
 But clever is not a substitute for soul.
 Too many of the products and services I use feel more advanced and less compelling than those of, say, ten or twenty years ago.
 We should find that quality again.